Tax Assessment Delay Penalties Applied from the Final Tax Assessment Date

 “A case successfully held by our office”

-According to the law, the tax return must be submitted on the following dates;
+According to the law, tax returns must be filed during the following periods:

-- Natural Persons: Before the first of April of each year
+- Before April 1st of each year for natural persons.

 To find out more, please fill out the form or email us at: firstname.lastname@example.org